Play Therapy Conference 2016

 - Using the Play Therapy Dimension Model for supervision

-- Supervisees’ training requirements
+- Supervisee’s training requirements

 - Dealing with supervisees’ career development issues

 The course has been updated to take into account the requirements of ‘Right Touch’ regulation and the use of Skype for supervising

-Facilitated by Lindsay Thompson
+Facilitated by Emma Steadman.

-Post Qualifying Certificate in Filial Coaching - 4 days - 15th to 18th June
+Post Qualifying Certificate in Filial Play Coaching

 practitioners who wish to work with parents and families.

 The PTUK model places an emphasis on working with socially deprived families.
 The purpose is to provide practice based training to

 enable participants to coach parents/carers to use filial play effectively with their children including the use of touch.